mrtrumbe/meliman/README.txt

 Feature list:
     - Lookup series from thetvdb.com based on a search string
     - Lookup episodes from thetvdb.com based on a search string
+    - Lookup movies from imdb.com based on a search string
-    - Caches series and episode data locally to prevent frequent network access
+    - Caches movies, series and episode data locally to prevent frequent network access
     - Generates cleaned-up file names for media files based on metadata
     - Generates metadata for media files
     - Manages a library directory structured by series name, seasons and episode numbers
+    - Generates Genre folders for series and movies
-    - Watches an incoming directory for new media files and copies those files to the library
+    - Watches an incoming directory for new media files and copies those files to the library, properly tagging and naming those files
     - Maintains a list of recently added media files in the library

 Planned improvements: